 A special guest of Bill's had also arrived.
-Daniel Peterson was an American Wizard who Bill had befriended in Egypt while they were working for Gringott's as curse breakers.
+Daniel Peterson, was an American Wizard, who Bill had befriended in Egypt while working for Gringott's as curse breakers.
 He was a very friendly sort and it was easy to see why the two men had become good mates.
-A tall blond with a lean muscular build, a squarish, handsome face and a laid back southern California attitude, his arrival had been particularly welcomed by Fleur's friends.
+A tall blond, with a lean muscular build, a squarish, handsome face and a laid back southern California attitude, his arrival had been particularly welcomed by Fleur's friends.
 He in turn had seemed to be equally taken by the two French girls.

 The sitting room was bustling when they stepped in from the outside patio.
 The seamstress was arriving with her assistants carrying all the dresses in garment bags.
 Fleur and her Mother were quick to meet the woman and direct her off to the suite where the ladies would be dressing.
 The Florist had also arrived with a procession of assistants.
-Harry watched as Jarvy summoned Winky and the female Elf quickly presented herself to the Florist and lead her out to the ceremony site.
+Harry watched as Jarvy summoned Winky, and the female Elf quickly presented herself to the Florist, leading her out to the ceremony site.
 A contingent of Aurors had arrived from the Ministry to serve as security and they were obviously intent on getting a bit of lunch.